apresdev/apres-terraform/modules/aws/sns_sqs_subscription/tests/fixtures/README.md

-# KMS Messaging Example
+# S3 Example

-This is an example on how to deploy the KMS messaging module, used by the integration tests.
+This is an example on how to deploy the S3 module, used by the integration tests.

 ## Running this module manually